Is Your Retirement Fund Ruining Our Economy?

 Burry recently told Bloomberg that he sees another massive bubble happening.
 This time, he says, it's in index funds.
 Instead of relying on financial experts to actively pick winners and losers, index funds buy everything in a market, passively going up and down as the entire market goes up and down.
 If you're saving for retirement, there's a good chance you're invested in at least one of them.

 In 1995, index funds represented only 4% of the total assets invested in equity mutual funds.
 By 2015, that had jumped to 34%.
-There is now over $4 trillion in passive funds indexed to the U.S. stock market, more than the market cap of Microsoft, Apple, Amazon, and Google combined.
+There is now over $4 trillion in passive funds indexed to the U.S. stock market, more than the market cap of Microsoft, Apple, Amazon and Google combined.

 Index funds make a persuasive offer.
 Don't pursue the expensive and risky strategy of buying and selling individual stocks.
 Don't pay brokers or mutual funds big fees to move money around for you.
-Instead, just park your money in these passive moneymakers, which offer lower fees, diversified risk, and — as the data has made clear — better returns over the long run.
+Instead, just park your money in these passive moneymakers, which offer lower fees, diversified risk and — as the data has made clear — better returns over the long run.

 It sounds almost too good to be true, and Burry is arguing it is.
 And he's not alone in expressing concerns about the astonishing rise of index funds.

 Actively buying and selling stocks and bonds provides a service to the market: It's called "price discovery."
 If something is overvalued, traders sell it.
 If it's undervalued, they buy it.
-That moves the price of the asset — and it is the crucial mechanism to make sure the price is right, signaling its true value.
+That moves the price of the asset, and it is the crucial mechanism to make sure the price is right, signaling its true value.

 But index funds don't really discover prices.
 Investors just dump money into these investments, which mindlessly hold stock in companies whether they're doing well or not.
 Burry believes the fall of active buying and selling has led to overvaluations, and he's predicting a crash in the value of the large companies held in index funds.
 "I just don't know what the timeline will be.
 Like most bubbles, the longer it goes on, the worse the crash will be," he told Bloomberg.
 He's now investing in small companies, which he says are often ignored by index funds.